manu468/DailyExercisePHP/README.md

 # DailyExercisePHP
-A Simple Daily Exercise builder using PHP date('N') specifies the current Day in numeric format.
+A Simple Daily Exercise builder using PHP. date('N') specifies the current Day in numeric format.